namdiemefo/clipboard-takehome/Ticket_Breakdown.md

     B: Time/Effort estimate:
     - 30 minutes

     C: Implementation Details
     - Create a table with 3 columns (agentId, facilityId, facilityAgentId)
     - Ensure returning agents are not given new facility agent ids

+3: Returning the shifts
+    A: Acceptance criteria:
+    - All records returned must be owned by the same facility

+    B: Time/Effort estimate:
+    - 30 minutes

+    C: Implementation Details
+    - Select all records from the shift table where the facilityId is equals to facilityId that needs the return
+    - Perform a left join on the FacilityAgentTable where facilityId & AgentId is equals to the facilityId & agentId of the shift table